Defined Contribution

 Pensions focused on LDI, funded status

 DB plan sponsors reported that their funding has stayed healthy, with a mean funded level of 99%.
-Given this funding status backdrop, DB sponsors continue to pursue liability-driven investing (LDI) to help maintain funded levels and reach fully funded status.
-Pension risk transfer was lower on DB plans’ priority lists.
+Given this funding status backdrop, corporate DB sponsors continue to pursue liability-driven investing (LDI) as a top priority to help maintain funded levels and reach fully funded status.
+Public pensions were more likely to cite “achieving fully funded status” as a top priority.
+Pension risk transfer was less common to see as a focus over the next 12 months across those plans surveyed.

 DB plans’ top priorities over next 12 months